Divide-and-conquer eigenvalue algorithm: Background

 The eigenvalues and eigenvectors of $T$ are simply those of $T_{1}$ and $T_{2}$, and it will almost always be faster to solve these two smaller problems than to solve the original problem all at once.
 This technique can be used to improve the efficiency of many eigenvalue algorithms, but it has special significance to divide-and-conquer.

 For the rest of this article, we will assume the input to the divide-and-conquer algorithm is an $m \times m$ real symmetric tridiagonal matrix $T$.
-Although the algorithm can be modified for Hermitian matrices, we do not give the details here.
+The algorithm can be modified for Hermitian matrices.

 Divide

 The divide part of the divide-and-conquer algorithm comes from the realization that a tridiagonal matrix is "almost" block diagonal.